AbeelLab/drought-microbiome-analysis/datasets/README.md

 # Datasets

-This collection of drought datasets was compiled from 13 public datasets, as cited below.
+This collection of drought datasets was compiled from 13 public amplicon 16S datasets, as cited below.

 ## Studies included in the meta-analysis